Effects of the COVID-19 Pandemic on TB Outcomes in the United States: A Bayesian Analysis

 Background

-Tuberculosis (TB) cases and deaths in the United States fluctuated substantially during the COVID-19 pandemic.
+Tuberculosis (TB) notifications and deaths in the United States fluctuated substantially during the coronavirus disease 2019 (COVID-19) pandemic.
 We analyzed multiple data sources to understand the factors contributing to these changes and estimated future TB trends.

 Methods

-We identified four mechanisms potentially contributing to observed TB trends during 2020– 2023: immigration, respiratory contact rates, rates of accurate diagnosis and treatment initiation, and mortality rates for persons with TB disease.
+We identified 4 mechanisms potentially contributing to observed TB trends during 2020–2023: immigration, respiratory contact rates, rates of accurate diagnosis and treatment initiation, and mortality rates for persons experiencing TB disease.
 We employed a Bayesian approach to synthesize evidence on how these mechanisms changed during the pandemic and how they might have combined to produce observed 2020–2023 TB data, using a transmission-dynamic model to link mechanisms to TB outcomes.
-We also simulated a no-pandemic counterfactual scenario that assumed mechanisms followed pre-pandemic trends.
+We also simulated a no-pandemic-counterfactual scenario that assumed mechanisms followed pre-pandemic trends.
 We estimated TB outcomes associated with the pandemic until 2035 to capture lagged effects.
 We evaluated additional scenarios to estimate the individual effect of each mechanism.

 Results

-Over the 2020–2035 study period, we estimate an additional 2,784 (95% uncertainty interval: 2,164–3,461) TB cases and 1,138 (1,076–1,201) TB deaths in the United States associated with changes occurring during the COVID-19 pandemic.
-The four mechanisms had offsetting effects – decreases in TB diagnosis rates and increases in TB mortality rates led to more TB deaths, while reductions in contact rates reduced TB deaths.
-Immigration changes initially reduced TB deaths, but increased deaths over time.
+Over 2020–2035, we estimate an additional 2784 (95% uncertainty interval: 2164–3461) TB notifications and 1138 (1076–1201) TB deaths in the United States associated with changes occurring during the COVID-19 pandemic.
+Mechanisms had offsetting effects—decreases in TB diagnosis rates led to more TB deaths and notifications, while reductions in contact rates reduced TB deaths and notifications.
+Immigration changes initially reduced TB deaths, but increased deaths and notifications over time.
+Higher TB mortality rates increased TB deaths but decreased TB notifications.

-While the direct impacts of the COVID-19 pandemic occurred between 2020–2023, these changes may continue to influence TB incidence and mortality in future years.
+Although direct impacts of the COVID-19 pandemic occurred between 2020 and 2023, these changes may continue to influence TB incidence and mortality in future years.

 Article activity feed